The Chain Letter Project (Vol. 2): A Collective Memory

 10. Make a picture of an eyeball, real or fictive.

-11. My prompt is: photograph an obsession. – Richard Choi
+11. Photograph an obsession. – prompt from Richard Choi

-13. Photograph food pictures—specifically restaurant pictures and grocery shopping. – Alison Kuo
+13. Photograph food pictures—specifically restaurant pictures and grocery shopping. – prompt from Alison Kuo

-14. Photograph a storefront (that is colorful). – Alison Kuo
+14. Photograph a storefront (that is colorful). – prompt from Alison Kuo

-15. More abstractly, photograph something you wouldn’t want to part with. – Alison Kuo
+15. More abstractly, photograph something you wouldn’t want to part with. – prompt from Alison Kuo

-16. Find and photograph place that share letters in your name (first or last).
+16. Find and photograph a place that shares letters in your name (first or last).

 17. Make and photograph a shrine/a memorial dedicated to a real person.